sortileges/iw4mods/ui/README.md

 - The entire HUD scales depending of your safe area.

+- The [killcam_fullscreen](https://github.com/sortileges/iw4mods/blob/master/ui/ui_mp/killcam_fullscreen.menu) includes some leftover items that let you show the player's perks and weapons.
+You only have to uncomment those items.
+[This is how it looks like.](https://i.gyazo.com/66a5970ef480d53deee2397315d67de5.png)

 - For the compass at the top to work, you need to create a fastfile with the provided material and load it.